netresearch/ansible-role-raspberry-pi/README.rst

 **What does this role do?**

 - installs security roles
-- installs latest node version
+- installs latest nodejs and npm version

 Requirements
 ============